-Never has content analysis received more considerable attention in many fields of research than at present.
+Never has content analysis received more considerable attention in many research fields than at present.
 It has been embraced and is extending far and wide into many disciplines.

 The purpose of content analysis is to ‘read between the lines.’
-It aims to determine answers to questions where the text implies something, and not necessarily explicit.
+It aims to determine answers to questions where the text implies something and is not necessarily explicit.

 Content analysis has become an alternative to the traditional inquiries of the mass media, which was then used for public opinion research.
-The content analysis employs methods to examine the data, images, printed text, sounds, social media, articles, books, journals and the web – mainly to understand what people mean, what people enable and what does the information conveyed by them say to the business or the society at large.
+The content analysis employs methods to examine the data, images, printed text, sounds, social media, articles, books, journals, and the web – mainly to understand what people mean, what people enable, and what the information conveyed by them says to the business or the society at large.

-The content analysis helped Nescafé Dolce Gusto to improve their campaign performance by 400%.
+The content analysis helped Nescafé Dolce Gusto to improve its campaign performance by 400%.
 The goal of content analysis was to find and create a multi-channel marketing strategy that can attract coffee lovers.

 They started by conducting content analysis.
 They rolled out market research into the coffee lover community online.
-They collected insights from the coffee lovers and used the information to design a suitable marketing campaign that took into account factors such as the taste and needs of the coffee lovers.
+They collected insights from the coffee lovers and used the information to design a suitable marketing campaign that considered factors such as the taste and needs of the coffee lovers.

-As a result of this content analysis, Nescafé Dolce Gusto was able to increase its Facebook engagement by 400%.
+As a result of this content analysis, Nescafé Dolce Gusto increased its Facebook engagement by 400%.

 The objective of content analysis: